 Image texture of bricks, texture image of letters.

 It is necessary to define how to map the coordinates to apply a texture onto an object, indicating the correspondence between the points of the geometry and the texels of the texture image.
 Usually the vertices of the object are associated to the texture coordinates.
 One of the challenges of this project is how to correctly position the autotags on top of each geometry type.
+Depending the way the texture is applied the text could appear up-side down, , or even mirrored, then the correct information of how the mapping is defined in the objects is fundamental.

 The size of texture images used on the GPU (Graphics Processing Unit) is typically 2m x 2n texels.
-However, modern GPUs can handle textures of arbitrary size, which allows any image generated to be treated like texture [2].
+However, modern GPUs can handle textures of arbitrary size, which allows any image generated to be treated like texture [5].
 The difference between the texture size and the surface where it is applied can be a problem.
 If the texture has a low resolution compared to the resolution of the geometry on the display, the texture will be magnified to cover the entire surface, so that the result might show, for example, an image without definition and aliasing.

-As the texture size increases in order to achieve a better quality, more video memory will be spent to store that The texture coordinates for the mapping also uses video memory.
+As the texture size increases in order to achieve a better quality, more video memory will be spent to store that, and the memory usage grow quadratically.
+The texture coordinates for the mapping also uses video memory.
 For small and simple models it does not pose a significant problem, but for large models, the use of memory can be excessive.

 The example rvm model mentioned earlier (Table 1) has a total of 369,876 objects.
-Whereas an individual texture for a geometry occupies 8Kb of texture memory, the use of video memory only to store all the textures on the graphic card would be 369,876 8Kb 3Gb.
+Whereas an individual texture for a geometry occupies 8Kb of texture memory, the use of video memory only to store all the textures on the graphic card would be 369,876 x 8Kb or approximately 3Gb.
 Moreover, there is the cost of each object having to save the texture coordinates needed to map coordinates.
 The total number of triangles of this model is 11,288,337 and each vertex needs a pair of texture coordinates, totaling a use of hundreds of megabytes.
-The problem is that each object has a name and needs a .
+The problem is that each object has a name and needs a specific texturization.

 Procedural Texture

-Another way of texturing, is the use of procedural texture with the implementation of algorithms in programmable shader [4].
+Another way of texturing objects, is the use of procedural texture with the implementation of algorithms in programmable shader [6].
 This means that effects to simulate textures are created by the video card, which fills the colors of the pixels of the object to display a desired texture.
-Thus, the consumption of video memory is much lower, since there is no need to store previously created different textures on the graphic card memory and neither do the mapping coordinates - each pixel is individually filled with the help of mathematical functions each time the shader program is executed.
+Thus, the consumption of video memory is much lower, since there is no need to store previously created different textures on the graphic card memory and neither do the mapping coordinates.
+Each pixel is individually filled with the help of mathematical functions each time the shader program is executed.
 The processing cost to run the shaders is low since this is done with a high degree of parallelism in the graphics card.

 Auto Tag

-The project of Auto Tag was developed on C++ with OpenGL and GLUT [6].
-Using object orientation the resources implemented during this research are going to be organized in the form of a library to be reused in several different projects.
+The project of Auto Tag was developed on C++ with OpenGL and GLUT .[7]
+Using object orientation, the resources implemented during this research are going to be organized in the form of a library to be reused in several different projects.